top of page

 So What Can I Do?

-The best way to support someone grieving is simply to listen.
+The best way to support someone who is grieving is simply to listen.

 What Can I Ask?